Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Flavor: Fish broth

-This food provides another alternative to chicken.
-Fish broth is the first ingredient that offers plenty of hydration, followed by skipjack tuna, mackerel, and potatoes.
-Most cats love fish, so this could be a good option if you have a feline nursing mother who loves the taste.
-The shredded food texture is gluten, grain, and pea-free and aids in digestion for sensitive stomachs.
-This holistic formula is packed with protein, vitamins, and minerals for a guaranteed nutritional value for your nursing mother cat and her kittens.
+Earthborn Holistic Monterey Canned Cat Food provides another alternative to chicken.
+Fish broth is the first ingredient and offers plenty of hydration, followed by skipjack tuna, mackerel, and potatoes.
+Most cats love fish, so this could be a good option if you have a feline nursing mother that loves the taste.
+The shredded food texture is gluten, grain, and pea free and aids in digestion for sensitive stomachs.
+This holistic formula is packed with protein, vitamins, and minerals for guaranteed nutritional value for your nursing mother cat and her kittens.

 If your cats don’t like fish, this food is not recommended because the fishy smell can be a little potent.